 This report allows you to identify VMs that have less allocated resources such as vRAM or vCPU than they require.

-Click a VM in the details table to drill down to VM performance charts that show how CPU and memory usage has been changing during the reporting period.
+Click a VM name in the Virtual Machine column to drill down to VM performance charts that show how CPU and memory usage has been changing within the reporting period.

 This report uses the specified parameters to identify VMs with insufficient CPU and memory resources.
 The report delivers detailed information on detected VMs and suggests recommendations for better resource allocation.
 You may consider adding the specified amount of resources for the VM, relocating the VM to a more powerful host, or adding more resources for undersized VM.